Photo-induced charge-transfer renormalization in NiO

 In a first analysis we compare the spectra of the photo-excited system to curves modelled by a red-shift $\Delta E$ and a broadening $\Delta \Gamma$ of the static spectra, c.f.
 Fig.~\ref{fig2}(b).
-In Fig.~\ref{fig2}(c) we plot the best fit $\Delta E$ and $\Delta \Gamma$ at $\Delta t=1$~ps as a function of the excitation density $dn$, i.e., the density of pump-excited electrons relative to all valence electrons (see \cite{supp} for the determination of $dn$ from the pump fluence).
+In Fig.~\ref{fig2}(c) we plot the best fit $\Delta E$ and $\Delta \Gamma$ at $\Delta t=0.5$~ps as a function of the excitation density $dn$, i.e., the density of pump-excited electrons relative to all valence electrons (see \cite{supp} for the determination of $dn$).
 The changes in the broadening (or, since $\Gamma \propto 1/\tau$, the changes in the lifetime) are larger for the itinerant $p$ than for the $d$ electrons \cite{lojewski_2023, supp}.
+Such transient spectral broadening was previously shown to result from lattice excitation \cite{Rothenbach2019, Rothenbach2021}.
+We thus conclude that lattice excitation, most likely trapping of photo-doped charge carriers by polaron formation~\cite{karsthof2019,ishikawa2017} found on few ps timescales in NiO \cite{biswas2018}, contributes to the long lifetime of the photoexcited state.

-While some parts of the spectrum can be reproduced by the shift and broadening, there are important differences: This includes parts of the O $K$ spectrum around $536$ eV, as well as an additional pump-induced feature in the pre-edge region of the Ni $L_3$ edge (see vertical arrow in Fig.~\ref{fig2}(b)), which decays within 3~ps.
-We will now provide interpretations of the shifts and of these additional features.
+While some parts of the spectrum can be reproduced by the shift and broadening, there are important differences: These include parts of the O $K$ spectrum around $536$ eV, as well as an additional pump-induced feature in the pre-edge region of the Ni $L_3$ edge (see vertical arrow in Fig.~\ref{fig2}(b)), which decays within less than 3~ps.